George Washington’s 1795 Thanksgiving celebrated liberty. But the chef behind the feast had none.

 As a chef and a man, Posey honed his bold self-possession, despite being born into chattel slavery in Virginia.
 It’s likely he was strongly influenced by living in Philadelphia, where more than 90 percent of African Americans were free.
 Although captive in the president’s house, he moved about an abolitionist city with a growing and influential Black community, including such men as Richard Allen and Absalom Jones, abolitionists and founders of the Free African Society.

 Most of all, Philadelphia was the greatest food city in America, a bustling international port positioned ideally to receive foods and culinary influence from the North, the South and the West Indies.
-Posey experienced a world of food artisanship and culinary creativity largely advanced by people of color, including Charles Sang, a celebrated confectioner; Polly Haine, famed for her pepper pot stand in the public market; Benjamin Johnson, an oysterman; numerous cake sellers and bread bakers; and, for a time, chef Hemings, who lived across the street from the president’s house.
+Posey experienced a world of food artisanship and culinary creativity largely advanced by people of color, including Charles Sang, a celebrated confectioner; Polly Haine, famed for her pepperpot stand in the public market; Benjamin Johnson, an oysterman; numerous cake sellers and bread bakers; and, for a time, Hemings, who lived across the street from the president’s house.

 Why Posey didn’t escape into the world of free Black Philadelphia has puzzled scholars for decades.
 When he finally self-emancipated, it was from Mount Vernon, on the president’s 65th birthday in 1797.
-He was seen once more in 1801, after Washington had died and freed him and the others he personally owned in his will.
-When New York Mayor Richard Varick offered to apprehend Posey for Mrs. Washington, she declined, claiming she’d “found a white cook who answers just as well.”
+He was seen once more in 1801, after Washington had died and freed him and the others he owned in his will.
+When New York Mayor Richard Varick offered to apprehend Posey for Mrs. Washington, she declined, claiming she had “found a white cook who answers just as well.”
 The truth was that Posey was a free man three times over: having remained in Philadelphia more than six months; by virtue of Washington’s will; and by his own agency.

 In New York, Posey’s skill as a chef allowed him to build a life in a thriving free Black community.
 He lived there, working as a cook, until his death in 1812.

-Nothing is known of the meals Posey cooked as a free man, but even if there were it would be his triumphs in the presidential kitchen for which he would be remembered, especially those accompanying Washington’s most sweeping proclamations, such as his 1795 day of thanksgiving.
+Nothing is known of the meals Posey cooked as a free man, but even if there were, it would be his triumphs in the presidential kitchen for which he would be remembered, especially those accompanying Washington’s most sweeping proclamations, such as his 1795 day of thanksgiving.

 More than 200 years later, we are trying to square the heroic myths of America’s founding with the truths about its creators, who enjoyed and profited from the enslavement of African Americans such as Posey, who cooked feasts praising the idea of liberty while his own hands were shackled.
 It would be a half-century after Posey’s death before President Abraham Lincoln’s Emancipation Proclamation would change that equation for those like him.
 The same year, 1863, Thanksgiving became a regular national observance by Lincoln’s hand.